 - Multi-week seminars on important areas such as: Groups, Assessment, Outreach, Ethical and Legal Issues, Crisis Intervention and Risk Management, Case Presentation, Career and Job Search

 - Specific topical areas covered such as Substance Use/Abuse, Trauma, Eating Disorders

 Time for research may also be possible.
-The time might be used to work on completing the dissertation or work on a project with a SCS staff member or another approved professional.
+The time might be used to work on completing the dissertation or work on a project with a SCPS staff member or another approved professional.

-As SCS progresses toward securing APA-accreditation, the center will post additional details about the program for potential intern’s review.
-It is the goal of the SCS staff that program materials will provide sufficient information so an informed decision about whether the SCS site would be a good fit for potential intern’s training goals.
-While another internship site may be a better fit, SCS appreciates potential applicant’s review of the program and what SCS, Auburn University, and the Auburn community can offer.
+As SCPS progresses toward securing APA-accreditation, the center will post additional details about the program for potential intern’s review.
+It is the goal of the SCPS staff that program materials will provide sufficient information so an informed decision about whether the SCS site would be a good fit for potential intern’s training goals.
+While another internship site may be a better fit, SCPS appreciates potential applicant’s review of the program and what SCPS, Auburn University, and the Auburn community can offer.

-- March 9, 2017: Materials for Intent to Apply designation were submitted (this means that SCS will pursue accreditation status within 2 years) to APA’s Commission on Accreditation (CoA)
+- March 9, 2017: Materials for Intent to Apply designation were submitted (this means that SCPS will pursue accreditation status within 2 years) to APA’s Commission on Accreditation (CoA)

 - July 2017: Intent to Apply application materials reviewed by the Commission at their July meeting

 - August 2017: Informed that feedback from July review will be sent by mid-August.
 Incorporate edits from CoA review